Skip to main content

 A new report published by Johns Hopkins researchers in the Journal of Vascular Surgery analyzed data from the Centers for Medicare and Medicaid Services (CMS) and discovered an alarming trend: doctors performing unnecessary medical procedures, including unnecessary leg stents.

-The report highlights that physicians are stenting leg arteries and removing plaque at an increasing high rate.
+The report highlights that physicians are stenting leg arteries and removing plaque at an increasingly high rate.
 These vascular surgeries may be avoidable, and can place patients at an additional risk of developing infection and other surgical complications.

 The Medicare research identified over 300 physicians who may be performing unnecessary leg stent procedures on patients newly diagnosed with leg pain.
 Unnecessary surgery exposes patients to unjustified surgical risks.